igorocampos/Mastermind/README.md

 }
 ```

-Let's place it in a file called `Enums.cs` we should also create a `ColorFromEnum` method where we could easily get a control background color by the value of the enum.
+Let's place it in a file called `Enums.cs` and we should also create a `ColorFromEnum` method where we could easily get a control background color by the enum value.

 ```cs
 public static class Enums